-Signing up for your first house might seem like a scary thing to do but I will help you make sense of it all…
+Signing-up for your first house might seem like a scary thing to do, but we will help you make sense of it all…

-Hopefully most of your queries will be covered in this list of frequently asked questions but please do not hesitate to contact me if there is something I have missed or if you would simply like more information.
+Most of your queries will be covered in this list of frequently asked questions, but please do not hesitate to contact us if there is something we have missed or if you would simply like more information.

 - When do your houses get booked up?

 - When can we view your houses in Loughborough?

 - What type of tenancy agreement will we be signing?

 - What do we have to pay when we sign-up for one of your houses?

 - How do we know we will get our security deposit back?

 - What is a rent guarantor agreement?

 - What is included in the all-inclusive package?